mbergevoet/frontend-applications-2021-2022/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+A React App made with Star Wars data to make a visualisation

+**Features**

 Chose which page you want to see on Home

 <img src="https://i.imgur.com/aw5VFRf.png" width="100%"/>